Central Florida Radon Testing and Inspections

 - Loans for Multifamily Accelerated Processing (MAP) & Traditional Application Processing

-How do you test for radon?
+How does CFBI test for radon?

 Radon is only able to be tested for with the use of special equipment such as a Continuous Radon Monitor (CRM) or special test kits such as Activated Charcoal (AC) or Liquid Scintillation (LS) devices.
 We will schedule a site visit to the home or office building and set the devices in the proper, recommended locations per the Dept. of Health and/or manufacturer of the test device.
 The exposure period will be 48 hours or more to ensure proper compliance and readings.
 We will pick up the test kits and then send them to the lab.
 With our CRM machines, we can have results back the same day.
 This makes this device very appealing for real estate transactions due the tight timeframes on inspection due diligence.
 For larger projects, such as bigger homes or commercial mandatory testing, we will use our AC or LS kits.
 They will be overnighted to an accredited laboratory and the results will be back in approx. 2-4 days.
 If the mandatory testing form (DH 1777) needs to be completed for the state, you can add an extra 1-2 days to the process of completing all forms with signatures.